v8/v8.dev/src/blog/v8-release-93.md

 description: 'V8 release v9.3 brings support for Object.hasOwn and Error causes, improves compilation performance and disables untrusted codegen mitigations on Android.'
 tweet: ''
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
-Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
+Each version is branched from V8’s main Git branch immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 9.3](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/9.3), which is in beta until its release in coordination with Chrome 93 Stable in several weeks.
 V8 v9.3 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.

 ## JavaScript

-### Sparkplug Batch Compilation
+### Sparkplug batch compilation

 We released our super-fast new mid-tier JIT compiler [Sparkplug](https://v8.dev/blog/sparkplug) in v9.1.
 For security reasons V8 [write-protects](https://en.wikipedia.org/wiki/W%5EX) code memory that it generates, requiring it to flip permissions between writable (during compilation) and executable.
 This is currently implemented using `mprotect` calls.
 However, since Sparkplug generates code so quickly, the cost of calling `mprotect` for each individual compiled function became a major bottleneck in the compilation time.
 In V8 v9.3 we’re introducing batch compilation for Sparkplug: Instead of compiling each function individually, we compile multiple functions in a batch.
 This amortises the cost of flipping memory page permissions by doing it only once per batch.